-oAccording to our faculty survey, teacher lesson plans, and observations, all faculty and administration need professional development in the following areas: creating common assessments, technology integration across content areas, balanced literacy components, inclusive practices, Student Centered Learning, and PLC model training.
+oAccording to our faculty survey, teacher lesson plans, and observations, all faculty and administration need professional development in the following areas: creating common assessments, technology integration across content areas, balanced literacy components, inclusive practices, Student Centered Learning, and Differentiated Instruction.

-•Significant Challenges for 2010-2015:
+•Significant Challenges for 2011-2016:

 oArmstrong Elementary's population of English Language Learners has increased.
-This increase in ELL students was the guiding force behind the decision to try and include as many inclusion model ESOL classes, as well as RTI/Soar inclusion classes so students are able to remain in their home classrooms rather than being pulled for small group instruction.
-In the 2015 school year, we also realized our students need additional support in the area of vocabulary development.
-We plan to address this challenge with Professional Development and a school wide book study.
+This increase in ELL students was the guiding force behind the decision to try and include as many inclusion model ESOL classes, as well as RTI/LLI inclusion classes so students are able to remain in their home classrooms rather than being pulled for small group instruction.
+In the 2016 school year, we also realized our students need additional support in the area of vocabulary development, Text Dependent Analysis in ELA, interpreting and creating charts and graphs, informational text, and mathematical problem solving.
+We are continuing to address these challenges with professional development, focused professional learning communities, and a school wide book study.

-•Significant awards, results, or accomplishments for 2010-2015:
+•Significant awards, results, or accomplishments for 2011-2016:

 - oArmstrong was a SEED 2 Grant Recipient for the 2012-2013 school year, and participated as a Program School for the Upstate Writing Project.
 This training has enabled our 3rd through 5th grade teachers to receive 45+ hours of Common Core-Based Writing Instruction.
-Alexander Elementary was our partner school in this grant, and both schools have pooled resources to provide Year 2 training for 3rd through 5th as well as Year 1 training for 5K-2nd grade teachers. - oArmstrong was a PEP Grant Recipient for the 2012-2013, 2013-2014, as well as 2014-2015 school years.
-This grant provided many instructional resources for all teachers as well as a collection of 10 books for every student to take home in a book bag and keep for their own personal use. - oArmstrong began a Buddy Program during the 2013-2014 school year to have faculty and staff members serve as mentors for students recommended by their teachers.
-These buddies meet weekly to check on their students' academic and emotional needs and reach out to the proper personnel and agencies to assist these students. - oArmstrong began a STEAM After School Program in the winter of 2015 to better serve our students' needs through integrated, hands-on activities.
-All activities are standard driven and project-based whereby the teacher serves as a facilitator and the students are involved in most of the decision making and research necessary to complete such projects.
-In 2016, our program became a STEM program. - oArmstrong began enrichment clubs based on Greenville County's G+ initiative which gave our students opportunities to develop their skills in sports, dramatic arts and physical fitness.
-Teachers and community members volunteered to serve as instructors and shared with the students information and knowledge that promoted career readiness.
+Alexander Elementary was our partner school in this grant, and both schools have pooled resources to provide Year 2 training for 3rd through 5th as well as Year 1 training for 5K-2nd grade teachers. - oArmstrong was a PEP Grant Recipient for the 2012-2013, 2013-2014, 2014-2015 and 2015-2016 school years.
+This grant provided many instructional resources for all teachers as well as a collection of 10 books for every student to take home in a book bag and keep for their own personal use. - oArmstrong began a Buddy Program during the 2013-2014, 2014-2015, and 2015-2016 school year to have faculty and staff members serve as mentors for students recommended by their teachers.
+These buddies meet weekly to check on their students' academic and emotional needs and reach out to the proper personnel and agencies to assist these students. - oArmstrong began a STEAM After School Program in the winter of 2015 and continues with STEM in 2016 to better serve our students' needs through integrated, hands-on activities.
+All activities are standard driven and project-based whereby the teacher serves as a facilitator and the students are involved in most of the decision making and research necessary to complete such projects. - oArmstrong began enrichment clubs (2015-2016 and continued 2016-2017 school year) based on Greenville County's G+ initiative which gave our students opportunities to develop their skills in sports, dramatic arts and physical fitness.
+Teachers and community members volunteered to serve as instructors and shared with the students' information and knowledge that promoted career readiness.